Monkey

 Coney is the name used for the fur of the

-Curdled milk from the stomach of an unweaned calf Click to show or hide the answer
+Mixture of enzymes, obtained from the stomachs of unweaned calves – used to curdle milk in the production of cheese Click to show or hide the answer

 Species of marten, native to the forests of Russia, Mongolia and neighbouring regions: historically hunted for its highly valued dark brown or black fur, now commercially farmed Click for more information Click to show or hide the answer